Longford based, nationwide supporthello@purpletree.ie1800 787 333

-Probation Periods Do Not Protect You as Much as You Think
+Probation Periods in Ireland Do Not Protect Employers as Much as You Think

 Most Irish employers assume that a probation period in Ireland gives them a clean exit route if a new hire does not work out.
 The thinking goes: “They are on probation, so we can let them go without any risk.”
 This belief is widespread, and it is wrong.
 The Workplace Relations Commission (WRC) has repeatedly found against employers who dismissed employees during probation without following a fair process.
 Getting probation wrong does not just cost time; it costs money.